 There's no one size fits all when it comes to wellness.
 What you need may be drastically different than what your partner needs.
 I highly recommend you meet with me alone for our first few sessions so we can focus on creating a plan that's right for you.
 This is your chance to focus on you.
 Down the road, we can schedule an appointment for your partner or a joint appointment.

 Do you meet with clients in person?

-I only meet with clients by phone or video.
+I only meet with clients by video.
 New to video appointments?
 They're great!
 They're incredibly convenient and super easy to set up.